DevPulse Logo

 Participant sharing insights during an interactive session at the Workshop on Climate Change, Gender, and SRHR organized by Ipas Nepal on June 30, 2025.

-IPAS Nepal organized a workshop on the intersection of climate change, gender, and sexual and reproductive health rights, which mainly focused on climate and SRHR (sexual and reproductive health rights) linkage.
+IPAS Nepal organized a workshop on the intersection of climate change, gender, and sexual and reproductive health rights (SRHR) on July 30 in Kathmandu.

 Selected Image